mweppler/mweppler.github.com/_posts/2014-03-08-custom_source_control.md

 Some of the things I'd like to address in a future post include:

 * Separating the tests from the actual implementation code.
 * DRY'ing out our code.
 Many times I have had to fight the urge to do it in this post.
-I really wanted this information to be approachable by anyone though, so I didn't use any gems, or even `rspec` which was created by Jim Weirich.
+I really wanted this information to be approachable by anyone though, so I didn't use any gems, even `minitest/given` which was created by Jim Weirich.
 * Testing for more edge cases, and fixing any bugs we find.
 * Adding code coverage.
 * Adding the ability to handle command line arguments with `OptionParser`.